Should we repeal ObamaCare? Should we defund ObamaCare? How would repealing ObamaCare or defunding ObamaCare affect the country?

 - Don’t believe us?
 That is fine, check out the law itself or read our summary of each provision in the PPACA.

 Learn more about ObamaCare and the debt and deficit.

 Was ObamaCare Repealed?

-Want to repeal ObamaCare?
-ObamaCare isn’t one thing and can’t just be repealed with the push of a button.
-Sure it’s one law, but that law contains over 400 different sections, and even more provisions that each do something unique to address the healthcare crisis in the U.S.
+The problem with repealing ObamaCare is that ObamaCare isn’t one thing and can’t just be repealed with the push of a button.
+Sure it’s one law, but that law contains over 400 different sections, and even more provisions.
+Each provision does something unique to address the healthcare crisis in the U.S.

 Repealing provisions in the Affordable Care Act like the elimination of pre-existing conditions would have a negative affect on every American who has ever been sick in the past (1 in 2 Americans technically have a pre-existing condition they can be denied coverage or treatment for).
 Many more provisions are actually working great and saving taxpayers money and improving the quality of care.